 How to Create an Integration Account Project in Visual Studio 2019

 An Integration Account allows you to build Logic Apps with enterprise B2B capabilities by adding various necessary artifacts.
-It serves as a central repository for managing various integration assets such as schemas, maps, certificates, and trading partner agreements.
+It serves as a central repository for managing integration assets, including schemas, maps, certificates, and trading partner agreements.

-While nowadays, Logic App Standard natively supports Schemas and maps (without the need for an Integration Account), and there is a new transformation editor called Data Mapper (still in preview).
+While nowadays Logic App Standard natively supports Schemas and maps (without the need for an Integration Account), there is also a new transformation editor called Data Mapper (still in preview).
 Logic App Consumption still requires us to use the Integration Account and still uses the “old kind of related BizTalk Server Mapper”.

 Pre-requirements